ZopaPublic/ozone-dev-portal/docs/Help/40-faqs.md

 ### How can I access Zopa's Read/Write APIs?
-As a TPP, in order to access our Read/Write APIs, you need to be enrolled with Open Banking (Enrolling Onto Open Banking Guide) and registered with the Financial Conduct Authority (FCA) as an AISP.
+As a TPP, in order to access our Read/Write APIs, you need to be enrolled with Open Banking and registered with the Financial Conduct Authority (FCA) as an AISP.
 This will then enable you to access our APIs.

 ### As a Third Party Provider, is there somewhere I can test prototype Open Banking Solutions?
  Yes, Zopa has a test facility [Sandbox](../40-sandbox.md) available through our Developer Portal.